vince-p/mdweb/content/home/homepage.md

 Email: vince.polito@mq.edu.au

 [Dr Paul Liknaitzky](https://www.monash.edu/turner-institute/paul-liknaitzky-lab) (School of Psychological Sciences and Dept of Psychiatry, Monash University))
-Email: paul.l@monash.edu
+Email: Paul.L@monash.edu

 -------

 <br>

 ## ENROL
-If you would like to enrol in the study you will be asked to complete a brief questionnaire to assess your eligibility.
+If you would like to enrol in the study, you will be asked to complete a brief questionnaire to assess your eligibility.
-{{< cta cta_text="CLICK HERE TO ENROLL" cta_link="https://qualtrics.com" cta_new_tab="true" >}}
+{{< cta cta_text="CLICK HERE TO ENROL" cta_link="https://qualtrics.com" cta_new_tab="true" >}}

 -------